Sunday, December 18, 2016

 What does any of this have to do with Halloween?

 The term Jack o’lantern first appeared in print in Ireland in 1750.
 It refers to a story of an un-dead person who, having outwitted the devil, was condemned to wander the earth eternally, using for light an ember of Hell, protected inside a carved turnip.
-It’s been so long we’ve all forgotten, but it is something to think about it before you send your kiddies out as the Devil’s representatives this Halloween.
+It’s been so long we’ve all forgotten.
+Did you know the light inside your Halloween pumpkin once represented hellfire?
+It is something to think about it before you send your kiddies out as the Devil’s representatives on Halloween.

 During the celebration, the Celts wore costumes, typically consisting of animal heads and skins, and attempted to tell each other's fortunes.
 Apples or hazelnuts, both viewed as products of sacred trees, were used to divine information concerning marriage, sickness, and death.
 For example, apples with identifying marks were placed in a tub of water.
 By seizing an apple using only the mouth, a young man or woman was supposed to be able to identify his or her future spouse.
-Thus bobbing for apples was born.
+Thus "bobbing for apples" became a Halloween tradition.

 Samhain was also characterized by drunken revelry and a casting aside of inhibitions.
 Interestingly, The Encyclopedia of Religion describes modern-day Halloween as “a time when adults can also cross cultural boundaries and shed their identities by indulging in an uninhibited evening of frivolity.
 Thus, the basic Celtic quality of the festival as an evening of annual escape from normal realities and expectations has remained."